International Non-Degree Applicants Admission Requirements

 Applications for admission of prospective international applicants must be completed by April 15 or September 15 for registration in the fall or spring semester, respectively.

-PLEASE NOTE: Applicants MUST have all official transcripts, test scores and course evaluations sent DIRECTLY from the issuing institution or agency.
-We cannot accept these documents from the applicant.
+PLEASE NOTE: Applicants MUST have all official test scores, transcripts, and transcript evaluations sent DIRECTLY from the issuing institution or agency.
+We cannot accept these documents from the applicant even if they are in sealed envelopes.

 4. English Language Proficiency: All international graduate applicants must present one of the following to the Graduate School: a TOEFL score of at least 550 on the paper-based test or at least 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA) or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
 Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.